noblesamurai/node-simple-amqplib/README.md

 [![npm version](https://badge.fury.io/js/simple-amqplib.svg)](https://badge.fury.io/js/simple-amqplib)
 ----------------

-> Simple consuming and publishing from/to a RabbitMQ broker.
+> Simmmmple consuming and publishing from/to a RabbitMQ broker.

 Declarative API to consume from a rabbitMQ queue and to perform publish operations.